There's nothing like a good joke. And the humor these characters are known for is nothing like a good joke.

-- King Kai from Dragon Ball Z IS this trope.
+- King Kai from Dragon Ball Z has this trope as his shtick.
 Not one of his jokes is legitimately funny, and that's the joke.
 One joke in the English dub of Kai, however ("They should call him SLOW-KU!") is VERY funny if you read it as a dig at the original DBZ's notoriously slow pace.

 - A fairly common source of humor in One Piece, though this is especially the case with Brook.
 You will laugh at his Skull Jokes, the lamer the better.

 - Jojos Bizarre Adventure : The only thing funnier than how unfunny Gyro Zeppeli's bad "gags" are is the genuine amusement Johnny Joestar reacts to them with.